 “Come on Xevo,” I said, not able to look him in the eye.
 “Let’s just go home.”
 I started to turn my back but stopped as I heard Xevo speak.
 Only, it wasn’t my friend.
 This voice was darker, deeper, and oddly compelling, as if laced with a Magic I could not detect.

 Before I could respond to the voice to the side of me, I saw Xevo, albeit a disheveled looking Xevo, running down the hill.
 If that was Xevo, then who was…

 I turned around slowly, feeling a chill down my spine as I saw a man—small, but taller than me, in a dark cloak, covering all his face in shadow except for his mouth.
 Several silver teeth glistened in the moonlight, which also drew me to the shimmering barely visible underneath the man’s cloak—A shimmering I could only accredit to the blade of a knife or sword.
 I could not see this man’s eyes and yet I felt his gaze.
 As I said before, his voice was compelling.
 I could not move, and whether this was from fright or Magic I could not know.

 “Tilpin!
 Tilpin, it’s not me!
 He’s a Vizard!”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Aolssen513Write a Review